 A Small Description of Drypoint Plate Printing

-Drypoint is a lovely way of making an Intaglio plate without using acids or acid resists, Acrylics or varnishes.
-You can use many tools including scrapers and burnishes and sandpapers to create your image.
+Drypoint plate printing is a lovely way of making an Intaglio plate without using acids or acid resists, Acrylics or varnishes.
+You can use many tools including scrapers and burnishes and sandpapers to create your image while plate printing.
 These lines and marks and textures that you have created are filled with ink, the way the marks have been made will dictate how much ink is held in the lines.
 Then the ink viscosity, the pressure you set on your press and then the paper that you use all dictate how the plate prints.

 - Metal plate, plastic plate or mount board of your choice including, Aluminium, Zinc or Copper and for plastic use Styrene.

 - Printing papers such as Somerset or Bread and Butter

 - Scrim for inking

 - Inking Rollers either spindle or hand rollers

 1. Find your drawing, design or photograph that you would like to make a plate of.
 Use Photoshop and rotate it horizontally it so it is backwards (as it will print backwards) either use carbon paper or scribble on the back of the paper so that you can draw and transfer the lead across onto the metal or mountboard plate.
 If you are using plastic, it is see-through so you will be able to trace your original drawing, photograph or design.